 Otherwise, we do not have an entry in the map, so we create a new one and call the add method.
 This is a down-call to the concrete class that will be derived from EvictorBase.
-The implementation of add must attempt to locate the object state for the Ice object with the identity passed inside the Curre nt object and either provide a servant in its result as usual, or provide a null servant or throw an exception to indicate failure.
-If add returns a null servant, we return a null servant to let the Ice run time know that no servant could be found for the current request.
+The implementation of add must attempt to locate the object state for the Ice object with the identity passed inside the Current object and either return a servant as usual, or return null or throw an exception to indicate failure.
+If add returns null, we return null to let the Ice run time know that no servant could be found for the current request.
 If add succeeds, we initialize the entry's use count to zero and insert the entry into the evictor map.

-The final few lines of code increment the entry's use count, add the entry at the head of the evictor queue, store the entry's position in the queue, and assign the entry to the cookie that is returned from locate, before returning the result to the Ice run time.
+The final few lines of code increment the entry's use count, add the entry at the head of the evictor queue, store the entry's position in the queue, and assign the entry to the cookie that is returned from locate, before returning the servant to the Ice run time.